ruricolist/spinneret/README.txt

 WITH-HTML-STRING is like WITH-HTML, but intercepts the generated HTML at run time and returns a string.

-SPINNERET is tolerant by design; it doesn't care if keywords designate valid tags.
-Given the inevitability of typos, however, warnings about invalid tags are available at run time by binding *CHECK-TAGS* to a non-nil value.
-(MathML and SVG tags are never checked.)
+The stumbling block for all sexp-based HTML generators is order of evaluation.
+It's tempting to write something like this:

+     ;; Doesn't work
+     (defun field (control)
+       (with-html (:p control)))

+     (defun input (name label &key (type "text")) (with-html
+         (:label :for name label)
+         (:input :name name :id name :type type)))

+But it won't work: in (field (input "why" "Reason")), (input) gets evaluated before (field), and the HTML is printed inside-out.
+Macros do work:

+     (defmacro field (control)
+       `(with-html (:p ,control)))

+     (defmacro input (name label &key (type "text")) `(with-html
+          (:label :for ,name ,label)
+          (:input :name ,name :id ,name :type ,type))),

+But macros are clumsy instruments for refactoring.
+Whenever they change, all their callers have to be recompiled, which hobbles incremental development.

+For these reasons, SPINNERET provides templates.
+With templates, you can approximate the obvious solution.

+     (deftemplate field (control)
+       (:p control))

+     (deftemplate input (name label &key (type "text")) (:label :for name label)
+       (:input :name name :id name :type type))

+Templates do not need backquoting and do not require safeguards against multiple evaluation.
+Changes to the definition of a template are immediately visible to its callers.
+Templates are still, however, macros, not functions.

+By default, templates treat the &rest parameter like any other and splice it in place.
+To iterate over it instead, use DO-ELEMENTS.
+The syntax is the same as DOLIST.

+     (deftemplate ul (&rest items)
+       (:ul (do-elements (item items)
+              (:li item))))

 So far integration with CL-MARKDOWN is crude, because SPINNERET is not aware of the structure of the generated HTML and treats it as a run of text.
 This may change in the future.

 The semantics of SPINNERET in Parenscript are almost the same.
 There is no WITH-HTML-STRING, and WITH-HTML returns a DocumentFragment.
-Strings in function position are still parsed as Markdown, but supplying arguments triggers an error.
+Strings in function position are still parsed as Markdown, but supplying arguments triggers an error (since Parenscript does not have FORMAT).
+Templates are not implemented for Parenscript.

+SPINNERET does not do document validation, but it does warn, at compile time, about invalid tags and attributes.

-Depends on TRIVIAL-GARBAGE, CL-MARKDOWN, and PARENSCRIPT, which are Quicklisp-installable.
+Depends on TRIVIAL-GARBAGE, CL-MARKDOWN, PARENSCRIPT and ALEXANDRIA, which are Quicklisp-installable.